nsc-norway/covid-seq/previous_pipeline/README.md

-# Preivous pipeline used at NSC in Jan/Feb 2021
+# Preivous pipeline used at NSC in until Mid-Feb 2021

 # Covid-seq at [OUS, NSC node](https://www.sequencing.uio.no/) of [NorSeq](https://www.norseq.org/)